JohnDoe6345789/github_repair/README.md

 - Preview only: `--dry-run`
 - Custom base directory: `--base-dir /path/to/workdir`
 - Add stats file: `--write-stats-file`
+- Export repo list from a GitHub account: `--export-repos-from-url https://github.com/owner`

 ## CLI flags
-- `--repos-file PATH` (required): Text file of repo specs, one per line.
+- `--repos-file PATH`: Text file of repo specs, one per line.
+Required when processing repos; optional when only exporting.
+- `--export-repos-from-url URL`: GitHub profile/org URL (or account name) to write all repos into a file.
+- `--export-output-file PATH`: Destination for the exported repo list (defaults to `repos.txt` or `--repos-file` if provided).
-- `--name STRING` (required): Name used in the MIT license header.
+- `--name STRING`: Name used in the MIT license header.
+Required when processing repos.
 - `--year STRING` (default: current year): Copyright year for the license.
 - `--base-dir DIR` (default: `repos`): Where repos are cloned/updated locally.
 - `--commit-message STRING` (default provided): Message for the auto-commit.